widgetfactory/wf_filesystem_events/README.md

 ### Example onWfFileSystemGetRootDir method

-This method would use a speficic folder when performing an inline (drag & drop) upload.
+This method will use a speficic folder when performing an inline (drag & drop) upload.

 ```php
 public function onWfFileSystemGetRootDir(&$root)